aydrienlaw/tp/docs/UserGuide.md

 **Format:** `sort`

-If there are no expenses to sort, orCASHbuddy will prompt you to add one first.
+If there are no expenses to sort, orCASHbuddy will remind you that there are no expenses added yet.

 ### Deleting an Expense: `delete`
 Removes an expense permanently (there is no undo).
 The application rebalances your budget totals automatically.